Our cupcake contributor, Lauren of Crave. Indulge. Satisfy, is back with a bright and summery recipe to start off the week…

 - In medium bowl mix together dry ingredients: flour, baking powder, salt, lemonade powder and lemon zest, set aside.

-- In bowl of stand mixer cream butter and sugar on medium speed until combined.
+- In bowl of stand mixer beat the butter and sugar on medium-high using the paddle attachment.
+Beat until pale and fluffy, about 4 minutes.

 - Add eggs, one at a time beating well after each addition and scraping down sides of bowl as needed.

-- Add the lemon juice and vanilla and mix well.
+- Add the lemon juice and vanilla extract.
+Mix well.

 - Gradually add the dry ingredients and milk, alternating starting and ending with the dry ingredients and mix until combined.